In a world of rising inflation and ultra-low interest rates, we're often told that commodities can be some of the best plays. Whether it be...

 If you're looking to track the entire gold industry, the iShares Global Gold Index ETF is going to be one of the better routes to go.

-The fund has over 50 holdings and contains some of the largest gold producers in the world like Newmont Corp, Barrick Gold, Franco-Nevada, Agnico Eagle Mines, Kinross Gold, and Yamana Gold.
+The fund has just shy of 50 holdings and contains some of the largest gold producers in the world like Newmont Corp, Barrick Gold, Franco-Nevada, Agnico Eagle Mines, Kinross Gold, and Yamana Gold.

 In terms of performance, much the same as XEG, long-term numbers don't mean much in cyclical industries.
 For example, this ETF lost 47% in 2013 during the gold bear market but gained over 62% through 2019 and 2020 as gold began to rise.